 Wes Miliband is an environmental lawyer focused on water resources who effectively counsels governing bodies and advocates before administrative and judicial forums.
 Mr. Miliband is driven by passion for the subject matter with a proven track record of success and creativity on behalf of private and public interests throughout California.
-Clients often seek Mr. Miliband’s input about legislative and policy matters, in addition to his legal and regulatory expertise.
-Mr. Miliband focuses on securing and protecting water rights and water supplies including assistance with water transfers as well as the infrastructure necessary to treat, store and deliver water.
-His practice lends itself to related environmental issues involving water quality impacts to surface water and groundwater supplies, regulatory permitting, and environmental compliance with federal and state requirements, including the California Environmental Quality Act.
-With unique cross training as advisory, transactional and trial counsel, and having represented individuals and public and private entities, Mr. Miliband provides clients with highly-sophisticated strategic approaches for effectively resolving challenging circumstances and disputes that result in environmental litigation.
+Clients often seek his input about legislative and policy matters, in addition to his legal and regulatory expertise.
+Wes focuses on securing and protecting water rights and water supplies, including assistance with water transfers, as well as the infrastructure necessary to treat, store, and deliver water.
+His practice lends itself to related environmental issues involving water quality impacts to surface water and groundwater supplies, fisheries and riparian habitat, regulatory permitting, and environmental compliance with federal and state requirements, including the California Environmental Quality Act.
+With unique cross training as advisory, transactional, and trial counsel, and having represented individuals and public and private entities, Mr. Miliband provides clients with highly sophisticated strategic approaches for effectively resolving challenging circumstances and disputes that threaten to result in environmental litigation.

-Prior to joining AALRR, Wes led the California water practice for a national law firm.
-Wes started his legal career as a Deputy District Attorney in Orange County, where he prosecuted twenty jury trials and several more before the court.
+Prior to joining AALRR, Mr. Miliband led the California water practice for a national law firm.
+He started his legal career as a Deputy District Attorney in Orange County, where he prosecuted 20 jury trials and several more before the court.
 As a law student, he clerked for Judge Gerald G. Johnston of the Orange County Superior Court.
-Prior to law school, Wes was on staff for a Member of Congress.
+Prior to law school, Mr. Miliband was on staff for a Member of Congress.

 Water Rights and Water Resources

 - Special Counsel to the City of Sacramento for water rights and related supply and environmental matters.

-- Lead counsel defending the Sacramento Central Groundwater Authority in the first lawsuit filed under California’s Sustainable Groundwater Management Act (SGMA) and the California Environmental Quality Act (CEQA).
+- Lead counsel for the Sacramento Central Groundwater Authority in the first lawsuit filed under California’s Sustainable Groundwater Management Act (SGMA) and the California Environmental Quality Act (CEQA).

-- Lead counsel for a municipality to protect its pre-1914 appropriative right and 19th century right-of-way in surrender proceedings pending before the Federal Energy Regulatory Commission and to obtain a Special Use Permit from the United States Forest Service.
+- Lead counsel for a municipality to protect its pre-1914 appropriative right and 19th century right-of-way in surrender proceedings pending before the Federal Energy Regulatory Commission and to obtain a Special Use Permit from the United States Forest Service, including CEQA compliance.

 - Lead counsel for an agricultural entity in a CEQA writ proceeding and subsequent appeal involving issuance of a groundwater well permit being a “ministerial” or “discretionary” action by the issuing public agency.